The-Developing-Developers/game-of-life-qt/README.md

 # To Do List

-- A pop-up selector of shapes has been implemented in the Game Board.
-However, we could not find a way to directly connect `gameManager.listOfPatterns` to the `ShapesModel`, unlike the `ComboBox` in `GameBoard.qml`, which accepts `gameManager.listOfPatterns` as a `model` without any issues.
-Therefore, a dedicated model has been created in QML, `ShapesModel.qml`.
-This solutions works correctly, but it duplicates the maintenance of the list of shapes, that now are defined both in C++ (in `patterns.hpp`).
-There should be a way to associate a simple `QStringList` as a model of a `ListView`.
-- The name of the `Patterns::setPatternIndex` method is poorly chosen, because it does much more than setting the current pattern's index.
-Consider changing the name, and even refactoring the whole function, maybe splitting it into smaller functions.
-- Fix the centering of the Game Board when the user selects a shape through the Combo Box.
-- Find a better way to filter the indices that should do nothing in `GameManager::setCurrentShape`. `GameManager` should know nothing about the numeric indices of the separators, and yet it should still be able to do nothing if a separator is selected.
-Maybe perform a check in `GameBoard.qml` before assigning `gameManager.currentShapeIndex` in `ComboBox`?
-- Try changing some `Q_INVOKABLE`s (the ones which are used in a `Q_PROPERTY`) to private slots, to enforce encapsulation.
-- ~~Consider using an `onEditingFinished` instead of `onAccepted` for convenience in `GameOptions.qml` for the option buttons.
-However, automatic focus on the "number of rows" `CustomTextField` must be removed, because going back to the Options screen triggers an undesired modification if `onEditingFinished` is used: the rows are changed to the minimum value.~~
-- Consider adding a checkmark or changing the text to green colour when a value is accepted in the Options screen.
+## To Do

 - Do not use a simple `bool` to manage the game state (`isGameActive` QML property).
 Consider using a more sophisticated system (enumeratives, or re-enabling the original FSM), in order to accommodate a potential third or fourth state in the future if the need arises.
-- Consider comparing `GameManager` to the *Mediator* pattern, and evaluate if `GameManager` can be fully transformed into a *Mediator*.
+- Consider comparing `GameManager` to the *Mediator* programming pattern, and evaluate if `GameManager` can be fully transformed into a *Mediator*.
 - Consider unifying the concept of game board square and `Cell` in the code.
 - A definitive name should be chosen for the Options / Welcome Screen.
-- Now that the FSM receives the `backend` by reference, should the FSM be directly responsible of carrying out back-end actions such as reinitialising the game board?
-Or is it better that the FSM just informs the `Backend` that the `Backend` has to perform a certain action, and the `Backend` actually carries out that action?
-- The automatic stop is probably inefficient, because it checks for equality between the `m_currentMatrix` and the `m_nextMatrix` at every game loop.
-Should a timer be used to rarify the checks?
 - Add the option ~~to enable / disable the cell animation, and~~ to set the percentage with respect to the game timer period.
-- Consider if GameStateMachine and other classes should be singletons
 - Consider adding Doxygen documentation, using Graphviz to generate the structure of the C++ classes.
 - Consider adding the executable for download (using [CPack](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Packaging%20With%20CPack.html)?).

+## Done

+- ~~Consider if GameStateMachine and other classes should be singletons~~
+- ~~The automatic stop is probably inefficient, because it checks for equality between the `m_currentMatrix` and the `m_nextMatrix` at every game loop.
+Should a timer be used to rarify the checks?~~
+- ~~Now that the FSM receives the `gameManager` by reference, should the FSM be directly responsible of carrying out back-end actions such as reinitialising the game board?
+Or is it better that the FSM just informs the `GameManager` that the `GameManager` has to perform a certain action, and the `GameManager` actually carries out that action?~~
+- ~~The name of the `Patterns::setPatternIndex` method is poorly chosen, because it does much more than setting the current pattern's index.
+Consider changing the name, and even refactoring the whole function, maybe splitting it into smaller functions.~~
+- ~~- Fix the centering of the Game Board when the user selects a shape through the Combo Box.~~ ~~- A pop-up selector of shapes has been implemented in the Game Board.
+However, we could not find a way to directly connect `gameManager.listOfPatterns` to the `ShapesModel`, unlike the `ComboBox` in `GameBoard.qml`, which accepts `gameManager.listOfPatterns` as a `model` without any issues.
+Therefore, a dedicated model has been created in QML, `ShapesModel.qml`.
+This solutions works correctly, but it duplicates the maintenance of the list of shapes, that now are defined both in C++ (in `patterns.hpp`).
+There should be a way to associate a simple `QStringList` as a model of a `ListView`.~~
+- ~~Consider using an `onEditingFinished` instead of `onAccepted` for convenience in `GameOptions.qml` for the option buttons.
+However, automatic focus on the "number of rows" `CustomTextField` must be removed, because going back to the Options screen triggers an undesired modification if `onEditingFinished` is used: the rows are changed to the minimum value.~~
 - ~~Consider using the `Validator` feature of the `TextField` to limit the values of the Game Options instead of clamping manually in the setter methods in the backend.~~
 - ~~- Implement an upper limit for the Game Options (i.e., the user cannot request a Game Board with millions of rows or columns).~~
 - ~~There is a small bug when the user turns on some cells, resizes the board using the combo box, goes back to the Welcome Screen, enlarges the Game Board, and starts the game again: some cells that were previously ON are now OFF.~~